 Mission Statement: "We are a family led organization with the support of District 203 leadership committed to serving African-American/Black students and families to enhance learning outcomes, foster family school connectedness, and ensure that everyone is welcomed, valued, and respected.
 We welcome anyone who supports our mission."

-Contact Elmwood Elementary School or visit the organization's Facebook page for more information.
+Visit the organization's Facebook page for more information.